Why do Shopify Stores Fail:

 Once you know which products you want to sell, the next thing you want to do is competitor analysis.
 To be successful on Shopify, you must know how your competitors operate, how they market their store, and what is the message behind their brand.
 If you don’t know what makes your competitors’ offer special and why customers choose their services, how can you possibly make your Shopify store stand out?

 While on the subject of standing out, we can’t move past the significance of branding for a business.
-In e-commerce, if people don’t know about your brand, then it doesn’t exist.
+In ecommerce, if people don’t know about your brand, then it doesn’t exist.
 Failing to establish yourself as a distinct brand can ultimately result in no sales on your Shopify store.
 This is supported by statistics that show 59% of shoppers prefer to buy products from brands they’re familiar with.

 While spending the budget on marketing campaigns and advertisements is a great practice, it won’t matter much if people can’t recognize your brand and, thus, deem it as trustworthy.
 Studies show that it takes customers five to seven interactions with a brand to actually remember it.
 This leads us to a natural conclusion that branding has to be consistent.